wgyhhhh/wgyhhhh.github.io/_pages/about.md

 I'm a senior student from [Ocean University of China](https://www.ouc.edu.cn/).

-My research areas include medical image analysis, multimedia misinformation detection， vision language model safety, and zeroth-order optimization.
+My research areas include medical image analysis, multimedia misinformation detection, vision language model safety and zeroth-order optimization.
 If you are seeking any form of academic cooperation, please feel free to email me at ([wgy3129@stu.ouc.edu.cn]()).